Sarath Fonseka: Arrest and sentence

-General Election 2010
+General election 2010

 Sarath Fonseka, Leader of Democratic National Alliance, obtained over 98,000 votes only in Colombo District.
-It is the 2nd highest individual vote obtaining percentage ever in the Election, 89.0%.
+It is the 2nd highest individual vote obtaining percentage ever in the election, 89.0%.
 His party was placed 3rd in the district with 110,683 votes (11.78%).
 General Sarath Fonseka was a Member of the Sri Lankan Parliament, until he was sentenced to serve a two and half-year prison sentence which made him unable to continue his membership in the chamber according to the Sri Lankan Constitution.
 However, he requested the Court of Appeal to issue writs against the cashiering, prison sentence and removal from parliament.
 The petition on the prison sentence was rejected in December 2011 and he appealed to the Supreme Court in January 2012.

 Post release

-A midst local and international pressure president Mahinda Rajapaksa signed the order documents for the release of Fonseka during May 2012.
+Amidst local and international pressure president Mahinda Rajapaksa signed the order documents for the release of Fonseka during May 2012.

 In September 2012, DNA MP Tiran Alles resigned from the post of Secretary of the Democratic National Party headed by Sarath Fonseka.
 Alles was in the media spotlight as he held several rounds of discussions with President Mahinda Rajapaksa to secure the release of Sarath Fonseka.

 In October 2012, National Bhikku Front and DNA called for a movement for abolition of the executive presidency under the joint leadership of UNP MP Karu Jayasuriya and Fonseka.
 Despite the fact that Jayasuriya requested the permission, United National Party leadership ordered its members to boycott the rally which was scheduled to be held at Hyde Park Colombo.

 Also in the same month, party deputy leader Arjuna Ranatunga resigned from the party.

-Presidential Election 2015
+Presidential election 2015

 In November 2012, party chairman Jayantha Ketagoda resigned from the position.
 Fonseka extended his support to Maithripala Sirisena in the 2015 Sri Lankan presidential election.
 Following his victory, President Sirisena gave Fonseka a complete presidential pardon and acquitted of all charges on 22 January 2015, restoring his civic rights.
 The pardon restored his military rank and decorations as well as his pension.
 He also requested reinstatement of his parliamentary seat which was taken by a member of his party after he lost it due to his conviction.

-Fonseka joined the United National Party on 30 June 2016 and was appointed the chief organizer of Kalaniya seat of the party.
+Fonseka joined the United National Party on 30 June 2016 and was appointed the chief organiser of Kalaniya seat of the party.